What are the best meal replacement shakes for diabetics?

 Looking for a meal replacement for diabetes?

-You should also avoid meal replacements sweetened with artificial sweeteners.
+You should also be wary of meal replacements sweetened with artificial sweeteners.
 Several studies have shown that artificial sweeteners may increase cravings toward sugary and sweet foods, which can lead to binging and feelings of withdrawal.
-Other studies have linked artificial sweeteners to a higher risk of glucose intolerance, which is a precursor for pre-diabetes and diabetes.
+Other studies have associated artificial sweeteners with a higher risk of glucose intolerance, which is a precursor for pre-diabetes and diabetes.

-Finally, you should also choose a meal replacement made with minimally-processed ingredients.
-Most meal replacements are made with protein concentrates and isolates, foods stripped of everything but the protein.
-They are listed on the ingredient list as “pea protein,” for example, as opposed to “peas.”
-We will not go into the details, but protein concentrates and isolates can cause hyperinsulinemia (abnormally high levels of insulin).
+Finally, you should also choose a meal replacement made with minimally-processed real foods.
+Most meal replacements are made with protein concentrates and isolates*, foods stripped of everything but the protein.
+They are listed on the ingredient list as “pea protein” and “whey protein” as opposed to “peas” and “whey.”
+I will not go into the details, but protein concentrates and isolates can cause hyperinsulinemia (abnormally high levels of insulin).
 While high-protein, low-carb foods like these are low on the glycemic index, they can still measure high on the insulin index.
 In other words, while protein concentrates and isolates do not spike blood sugar the way that most carbohydrates do, they can still result in an insulin spike.
 This is because protein has an insulinotropic effect (it promotes insulin secretion).

 Why drink wholesome?